Prerequisites

 ## **\[5]** Secrets / Configuration

-`sfp server init` reads required secrets from `--config-file` (recommended), environment variables, or a `--secrets-provider` (Infisical, AWS Secrets Manager).
-All database credentials (Postgres password, JWT secret, Supabase API keys) are **auto-generated** — you do not need to create them.
+`sfp server init` reads its secrets from `--config-file` (recommended), environment variables, or a `--secrets-provider` (Infisical, AWS Secrets Manager).
+All database credentials (Postgres password, JWT secret, Supabase API keys) are **auto-generated** — you do not create them.

-> Place all secrets in the `secrets` block of `server.json` and pass it via `--config-file ./server.json` — this is the canonical path for repeatable / automated deployments.
+> Place init secrets in the `secrets` block of `server.json` and pass it via `--config-file ./server.json` — the canonical path for repeatable deployments.
 See [Setting up sfp server → \[1\]](/flxbl/sfp-server/setting-up/setting-up-sfp-server.md#1-create-a-serverjson-on-your-local-machine) for the file shape.

 ## **\[6]** Pre-Installation Checklist